 - 1. Determine your budget.
 Secure approval if needed. - 2.
 Sign up at www.fcgov.com/bicycling/bike-to-work-day. - 3.
 Get a rough head count. - a.
 Send an email with basic plans.
 Indicate the date, time frame, and if food will be provided (or not) for your celebration. - b.
 Ask for an early RSVP to help determine food and swag needs, as applicable. - 4.
 Place swag order. - a.
-Look for transportation related items, like bike bells or lights, fanny packs, sunglasses, or chap sticks. - b.
-If you have an item already in hand, consider a BTWD marketing update. - 5.
+Look for transportation related items, like bike bells or lights, fanny packs, sunglasses, or chap sticks.

+- If you have an item already in hand, consider a BTWD marketing update. - 5.
 Place food order, as applicable. - 6.
 Reserve a location on your worksite, or nearby. - a.
-Preferably located outside with shade, and amenities. - b.
-If inside, consider capacity restrictions, and develop a plan for room set up to accommodate social distancing.

-- 7. Plan additional activities, such as a morning commute ride with coworkers, or a ride/walk at lunch. - 8.
+Preferably located outside with shade, and amenities. - If inside, consider capacity restrictions, and develop a plan for room set up to accommodate social distancing. - 7.
+Plan additional activities, such as a morning commute ride with coworkers, or a ride/walk at lunch. - 8.
 Place marketing materials around the office or building. - 9.
 Send a reminder email a week in advance.
 Get a final headcount. - 10.
 Pick up food and receive swag.
 Consider if you need plates, utensils, napkins, and how you'll manage waste. - a.
-Food should ideally be prepackaged, or plan to have one person serve food. - b.
-When using caterers, food is typically plated by a server filling plates.
-The participant only touches their plate once it is filled at the end of the line.
+Food should ideally be prepackaged, or plan to have one person serve food. - 11.
+Purchase additional food items as needed. - 12.
+Set up the room.
+Celebrate at your predetermined time on BT(W)D.